axiomiety/pixfiltrator/README.md

 ![reassembly](https://github.com/axiomiety/pixfiltrator/blob/master/docs/reassembly1.png "Reassembly")

-Note how we handle identical captures by simply overwriding the outputfile.
+Note how we handle identical captures by simply overriding the output file.
 Once all screenshots have been processed, the file is re-assembled by `cat`'ing each piece together.

 ## Any limitations?

 Some remote desktop protocols might apply so much compression that the default block width of 5 pixels is not sufficient.
-If that's the case you'll need to increase the block width accordingy.
+If that's the case you'll need to increase the block width accordingly.
 This will require tweaking the the settings on both the client and host.

 If you're scaling your resolution on the host (e.g. 150%), you may need to tweak the arguments to `find_bounding_rect` too.